Gu Ti: Descendants

-Gu Ti had four sons: Gu Yan (顧彥), Gu Li (顧禮), Gu Qian (顧謙) and Gu Mi (顧祕; 260- early 310s).
+Gu Ti had four sons: Gu Yan (顧彥), Gu Li (顧禮), Gu Qian (顧謙) (Note: Gu Qian was later recommended by Gu Rong to serve under Sima Rui (Emperor Yuan of Jin).) and Gu Mi (顧祕; 260- early 310s).
 Gu Mi served as the governor of Jiao Province during the Jin dynasty, succeeding Wu Yan.
 Gu Mi's son, Gu Zhong (顧衆; 274-346), served as a Supervisor of the Masters of Writing (尚書僕射) in the Jin government.
 After Gu Mi's death, another son of Gu Mi, Gu Can (顧参), was forced by the people of Jiaozhou to take over his father's position; Gu Can died shortly after.
 Gu Can's younger brother Gu Shou (顧壽) then asked to become Inspector of Jiaozhou, but was initially rejected.
 After Gu Shou's insistence, the people of Jiaozhou relented.
 As Inspector, Gu Shou killed some officials including one Hu Zhao (胡肇), and wanted to kill Liang Shuo (梁硕).
 Liang managed to escape, and raised an army to attack Gu Shou; Gu Shou was captured and poisoned.
+(Note: The Zizhi Tongjian had a different account of the events surrounding Gu Shou and Liang Shuo: it indicated that Gu Shou directly succeeded his father as Inspector of Jiaozhou, and it was Liang Shuo who rose in rebellion and killed Gu Shou; Liang then became overall in-charge of Jiaozhou.
+Liang then surrendered to Tao Kan after Tao was sent by his superior Wang Dun to pacify Jiaozhou; he continued to be subservient until c.late 322, where Wang Dun's Inspector of Jiaozhou Wang Liang (王谅) tried to kill Liang.
+Liang then severely wounded Wang Liang (who later died of his injuries), and rebelled; he was eventually killed by Tao Kan's subordinate Gao Bao (高宝).
+See vol.92 of Zizhi Tongjian.)
 Gu Zhong, who was Gu Shou's younger brother, went to Jiaozhou to retrieve his elder brother's body.
 Due to Du Tao's rebellion, it took Gu Zhong six years to complete the journey.

+Gu Qian's great-great-grandson Gu Jizhi (顾觊之; 392-467) served as an official in the Liu Song dynasty.